mschlotter/qiskit-book/README.md

 # Qiskit Book

-This is a proof-of-concept project to check out the capabilities of the MyST markup language.
+This is a proof-of-concept project to check out the capabilities of the MyST Markdown extension.
 As example source, the Qiskit learning material is used and processed to be compatible with Myst.

 ## Prerequisites